MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 ## OpenAPI Support

 You can publish the API defined by data sync controllers using [Swashbuckle](/aspnet/core/tutorials/getting-started-with-swashbuckle).

+### Swashbuckle

 Follow the basic instructions for Swashbuckle integration, then modify as follows:

 1. Add packages to your project to support Swashbuckle.
 The following packages are required: